NWebsec/Docs/source/nwebsec/Configuring-csp.rst

 The built-in report handler
 ===========================

 If you configure the report-uri directive, the browser will report CSP violations to that URI (as JSON).
 The CSP standard includes an example of a `CSP violation report <http://www.w3.org/TR/CSP/#sample-violation-report>`_.
-Note that the browser mighet submit the violation report without cookies when reporting same-origin.
-You might need to poke a hole in your authorization rules if you rely on authenticaiton cookies present to get the requests through.
+Note that some browsers will submit the violation report without cookies when reporting same-origin.
+You might need to poke a hole in your authorization rules if you rely on authentication cookies to get the requests through.

 NWebsec 2.0.0 introduced a built-in CSP report handler, so you don't need to implement your own.
 It will pick up the report before the ASP.NET authorization event fires, so you don't need to poke a whole in the authorization rules.